chrisrobles/Cheatsheets/Concepts/Data Strutures/data_structures.md

 Ordered sequence of nodes w/ a value and next pointer

+Useful To:
+- Insert and delete O(1)

 Tips:
 - <mark>DONT THINK OF A LINKED LIST AS AN ARRAY</mark>
   - focus on each node as an individual
   - non-contiguous
   - stored randomly in RAM
 - Create a dummy node at head and just return head.next
-  - This allows you to avoid checking if a linked list is empty when point .next to it
+  - This is useful to avoid checking if a linked list is empty when point .next to it

-Useful To:
-- Insertion and deletion

 Examples:
 - Power Point slideshow easy insert in the middle